dmdellaloggia/usage_funnels/README.md

 # usage_funnels
 portfolio project in the codecademy data analyst career path

-SQL analysis of data provided by codecademy
+SQL analysis of usage funnel data provided by codecademy